Richienb/node-polyfill-webpack-plugin/readme.md

 #### excludeAliases

-Aliases to skip adding.
-Useful if you don't want a module like `console` to be polyfilled.
+By default, the modules that were polyfilled in Webpack 4 are mirrored over.
+However, if you don't want a module like `console` to be polyfilled you can specify alises to be skipped here.

 ```js
 const NodePolyfillPlugin = require("node-polyfill-webpack-plugin")